destapi/reactive/webzy/README.md

 public static DefaultSessionCacheFactory addDefaultSessionCacheFactory(Server server) {
     // There is one SessionCache per SessionHandler, and thus one per context.
     DefaultSessionCacheFactory cacheFactory = new DefaultSessionCacheFactory();
-    //EVICT_ON_INACTIVE: evict a session after 60sec inactivity cacheFactory.setEvictionPolicy(SessionCache.NEVER_EVICT);
+    //EVICT_ON_INACTIVE: evict a sess after 60sec inactivity cacheFactory.setEvictionPolicy(SessionCache.NEVER_EVICT);
     //Only useful with the EVICT_ON_INACTIVE policy
     //cacheFactory.setSaveOnInactiveEvict(true);